Set up IAP TCP forwarding with an IP address or hostname in a Google Cloud or non-Google Cloud environment

 • Use --network to specify the name of the VPC network to use.

 The IP address you specify must be the private IP address of the destination.
 You cannot use IAP-TCP with public IP addresses.
 If you use FQDN, it must resolve to the private IP address of the destination.
 Note that the name resolution is done from within the VPC network you specify, not from the client's network.
-For example, if you are attempting to create a tunnel to vm.corp.company.com, the step that converts vm.corp.company.com to an IP address happens within the context of the VPC network, not your local network.
+For example, if you are attempting to create a tunnel to vm.corp.company.com, the step that converts vm.corp.company.com to an IP address happens within the context of the VPC network.

 The region you specify must match the region of the destination group.